 A sitemap is a hierarchical list of pages of a web site.
 It is basically a map that enables search engines to crawl your entire site quickly and easily.
 A sitemap also gives the search engines direction on how often the website is updated so they will know how often to come back and re-index the site.

 Here’s an example of what the Bizzuka sitemap looks like.

 8. Start a blog to improve organic search rankings.

 Blogs are important for two reasons.
 First, they help communicate your company’s message to customers and prospects in a more personal manner.
 Second, a keyword-optimized, frequently updated blog will help your increase your exposure on search engines.
 If you want to improve your organic ranking, then you'll want to create your own unique content that will rank.

 So, by all means, consider starting a blog.

 You can use these 10 tips to start optimizing your site right away.
 However, if this sounds like more work that you care to tackle, Bizzuka can help.
-In fact, we offer a free SEO site analysis that will help you see how your site stacks up against the competition.
 Contact one of our SEO specialists today to learn more.